Vanguard Growth ETF (NYSEARCA:VUG) Shares Acquired by Invictus Private Wealth LLC

-Invictus Private Wealth LLC increased its holdings in Vanguard Growth ETF (NYSEARCA:VUG – Free Report) by 1.3% during the 2nd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 360,401 shares of the company’s stock after buying an additional 4,709 shares during the period.
-Vanguard Growth ETF comprises about 11.0% of Invictus Private Wealth LLC’s holdings, making the stock its 3rd largest position.
-Invictus Private Wealth LLC owned about 0.11% of Vanguard Growth ETF worth $101,979,000 at the end of the most recent quarter.
+Invictus Private Wealth LLC increased its position in shares of Vanguard Growth ETF (NYSEARCA:VUG – Free Report) by 1.9% during the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 367,283 shares of the company’s stock after buying an additional 6,882 shares during the quarter.
+Vanguard Growth ETF accounts for 10.9% of Invictus Private Wealth LLC’s portfolio, making the stock its 3rd biggest holding.
+Invictus Private Wealth LLC owned approximately 0.11% of Vanguard Growth ETF worth $100,015,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other large investors have also recently added to or reduced their stakes in VUG.
-Grove Bank & Trust purchased a new position in shares of Vanguard Growth ETF during the 1st quarter worth approximately $25,000.
-Nemes Rush Group LLC purchased a new position in Vanguard Growth ETF during the second quarter worth $25,000.
-Meitav Investment House Ltd. purchased a new position in Vanguard Growth ETF during the second quarter worth $34,000.
-GeoWealth Management LLC acquired a new position in shares of Vanguard Growth ETF in the second quarter worth $35,000.
-Finally, Steward Financial Group LLC purchased a new stake in shares of Vanguard Growth ETF in the second quarter valued at $38,000.
+Several other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
+Keudell Morrison Wealth Management boosted its holdings in Vanguard Growth ETF by 2.7% during the second quarter.
+Keudell Morrison Wealth Management now owns 1,319 shares of the company’s stock valued at $373,000 after purchasing an additional 35 shares in the last quarter.
+Independence Bank of Kentucky grew its holdings in shares of Vanguard Growth ETF by 2.3% in the 2nd quarter.
+Independence Bank of Kentucky now owns 1,655 shares of the company’s stock worth $468,000 after purchasing an additional 37 shares during the last quarter.
+Acorn Wealth Advisors LLC lifted its holdings in Vanguard Growth ETF by 4.2% during the 2nd quarter.
+Acorn Wealth Advisors LLC now owns 923 shares of the company’s stock valued at $261,000 after purchasing an additional 37 shares during the last quarter.
+Traynor Capital Management Inc. boosted its position in Vanguard Growth ETF by 2.1% in the second quarter.
+Traynor Capital Management Inc. now owns 1,856 shares of the company’s stock valued at $525,000 after buying an additional 38 shares in the last quarter.
+Finally, Verdence Capital Advisors LLC increased its holdings in shares of Vanguard Growth ETF by 0.3% during the second quarter.
+Verdence Capital Advisors LLC now owns 11,024 shares of the company’s stock worth $3,119,000 after buying an additional 38 shares in the last quarter.

 About Vanguard Growth ETF